Kneckter/ATVRackEnclosure/README.md

 ## Assembly
 Once you have the 3 sections and 5 sets of adaptors, you can assemble it all together.
 (Note that these images are from a prototype and are just for example)

 For the boards and adaptors, start with a board on top of the left adaptor and thread a standoff through the board hole into the adaptor.
-T hen stack boards and standoffs until you have 86mm all together.
+Then stack boards and standoffs until you have 86mm all together.
 Make sure that the last standoff holds the last board in place and screw on the right adaptor into the standoff's hole.
 Use screws for plastic to put the right adaptor on (I used the 3 screws from the ATVs for this).
 Insert the block into a bay when you're ready.<br>
 ![image](https://raw.githubusercontent.com/Kneckter/ATVRackEnclosure/master/Images/flats_attached.jpg)